-Bill Paxton: Heart Surgery, Health & The Stroke That Killed Him
+Bill Paxton’s Heart Surgery, Health & The Stroke That Killed Him

 Actor Bill Paxton died early Sunday morning reportedly from heart surgery complications.
-Little is known at this point about his untimely death, but what do we know about his health and/or heart problems leading up to the operation that tragically took his life?
+Little is know at this point about his untimely death, but what do we know about his health and/or heart problems leading up to the operation that tragically took his life?

 It’s been established that Paxton suffered a lethal stroke after undergoing heart surgery.
 There is little else known at this time regarding details pertinent to Bill only, but according to News Medical, he had a perioperative stroke, which basically means he had a stroke while under a doctor’s (specifically a surgeon’s) care.